sochalewski/scrabbdict/README.md

 For public forks, do not commit production Firebase credentials or service configuration unless you intentionally want that Firebase project to be used by other builds.
 A common approach is to keep a local `GoogleService-Info.plist` and commit a sanitized example file instead.

+Firebase Analytics and Crashlytics are used by the app runtime.
+Forks should use their own Firebase project and make an explicit decision about whether telemetry should remain enabled in their builds.

 ## Building the App

 1. Clone the repository.